hpj1992/harshit_site/content/posts/clean-coder.md

 that case, it is time to change the expectations, as soon as possible.
 If you can not make your commitment, the most important thing is to raise a red flag as soon as possible to stake holders.

 ### Coding
 Programing is hard.
 The younger you are the less you believe this.
 After all, it is just a bunch of `if` and `while` statements.
 But as you gain experience you begin to realize that the way you combine those `if` and `while` statements is critically important.
-You can't just slather them together and hope fo the best.
+You can't just slather them together and hope for the best.
 Rather, you have to carefully partition the system into small understandable units that have as little to do with each other as possible - and *that is hard*.

 Software development is a marathon, not a sprint.
 You can't win the race by trying to run as fast as you can from the outset.
 You win by conserving your resources and pacing yourself.
 A marathon runner takes care of her body both before and during the race.
 Professional programmers conserve their energy and creativity with the same care.
 Coding is an intellectually challenging and exhausting activity.
 It requires you to balance:
 - First, your code must work.